leonardollobato/jb-assignment/README.md

 ---

-## 3 Argo CD Application Deployment
+## 3 Argo CD - Applications Deployment

 ArgoCD is used to maintain the two sample applications: